RahulVermaRVX/web-tech/README.md

 <h1>This repository includes multiple projects.
-Each project is in its own directory independent fo each other.</h1>
+Each project is in its own directory independent of each other.</h1>

 <h2>Projects Included</h2>
 <table>